Gunlom Falls and Plunge Pool

 -

-Entry to Gunlom Falls and Plunge Pool is usually free, although certain activities or guided tours may require a small fee.
+According to relevant sources, access to Gunlom Falls and Plunge Pool is generally free, though some surrounding parks or tours may charge a small fee.
+Always confirm current prices and permit rules online before visiting.

 -